Army Airfield Headquarters, Presque Isle, 1943

 Presque Isle Army Airfield Headquarters was also the headquarters for the Army Air Corps, Air Transport Command, North American Division.
 Its mission was to fly men, supplies and equipment to the British Isles in preparation for war in Europe.

-Activity at the base wound down after the war from 1946 - 1947, however, as the Cold War set in, the base was reactivated in 1947 for fighter support and later it was the only North American base for the Snark intercontinental missiles.
+Activity at the base wound down after the war from 1946-1947.
+However, the base was reactivated in 1947 for fighter support and later it was the only North American base for the Snark intercontinental missiles.
 The base was closed and returned to civilian use in 1960.

-- Title: Presque Isle Army Airfield Headquarters, Presque Isle, 1943
+- Title: Army Airfield Headquarters, Presque Isle, 1943

 - Creation Date: 1943